Nico-Curti/NumPyNet/docs/NumPyNet/layers/batchnorm_layer.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=y_i&space;=&space;\gamma&space;\hat&space;x_i&space;&plus;&space;\beta" target="_blank"><img src="https://latex.codecogs.com/gif.latex?y_i&space;=&space;\gamma&space;\hat&space;x_i&space;&plus;&space;\beta" title="y_i = \gamma \hat x_i + \beta" /></a>
 </p>

-Where y<sub>i</sub> is the x pixel normalized, rescaled and shifted of the i-th image in the batch, and &epsilon; is a (very small) constant, to avoid division by zero.
+Where y_i is the x pixel normalized, rescaled and shifted of the i-th image in the batch, and &epsilon; is a (very small) constant, to avoid division by zero.

 On the other hand, the backward is slightly more complicated, since we have to derive some formulas for the backpropagation and, moreover, &gamma; (scales) and &beta;'s (biases) update values (&delta;&gamma; and &delta;&beta; ), because they're trainable weigths.